ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 On Windows, it's generally recommended to do CI imitation within WSL2.
-Enable WSL2 from an administrator Powershell if you haven't done so already, then `ubuntu-24.04`,. from there, follow the Linux instructions above:
+Enable WSL2 from an administrator Powershell if you haven't done so already, then `ubuntu-24.04`.

 .. code-block:: Powershell

    wsl --install
    wsl --install -d Ubuntu-24.04

+From there, follow the Linux instructions above.

 Installing Python
 ^^^^^^^^^^^^^^^^^